(Post updated June 2025)

 It’s just that when I think of brown interiors and decorating with brown, I have this hideous image of the house I grew up in, in the seventies.

-something like this only the TV wasn’t over the fireplace, of course.
+Something like this, only the TV wasn’t over the fireplace, of course.

 However, maybe I’m missing something?
 I figure if anyone can help me like brown, it’s you, Laurel.